Everything Apple announced at WWDC 2019

 Apple also leaned into its newfound emphasis on privacy to announce some new features across multiple product lines.

 A new “Sign in with Apple” feature will let users log into third-party apps without having to create yet another password.
-But unlike existing login options from Facebook and Google, Apple says it won’t share any personal information with the third-party.
+But unlike existing login options from Facebook and Google, Apple says it won’t share any personal information with the third party.
 Apple’s option will let users share a randomized email address that’s linked to their real email address, allowing them to sever communications with the third-party app.

 iOS 13 will include new protections against location tracking as well.
 Users will have the option to share location with an app only once, so that the app must seek permission again for future uses, and iOS will automatically stop apps from approximating users’ locations based on Wi-Fi and cellular data.